Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 --cutoff changes how lenient the LCA calculation it is - the larger the cutoff, the more species are included in an LCA.
 By default this is 1 - meaning that a species with 98% identity and another species with 98.5% identity are both included in the LCA, as they are within 1% of each other's identities.

 --pident changes how the BLAST results are parsed, hits below that cutoff will never make it into the LCA.
+Default is 90.

+--min_coverage changes how the BLAST results are parsed, hits below that query coverage will be ignored.
+Default is 90.

 --missing_out changes the filename of the file missing species are written to, by default 'missing.csv'.
 Missing species are BLAST result lines where we couldn't find anything in Fishbase, nor in WoRMS, nor in the NCBI Taxonomy.
 Ideally this file should be empty - if there are many rows in this file, something may have gone wrong (missing NCBI taxonomy IDs in the BLAST output?).